maboa/shape-journalism/courses/web-for-news/day 1/02-tools-of-the-trade.md

 Chrome and Firefox's built-in developer tools seem to be most developer's weapon of choice of when it comes to debugging.

+Also don't be afraid to write values to the console, using command such as consol.log and console.dir. console.log prints a simple string to the screen whereas console.dir display the breakdown of an object or element.

 For mobile devices you can use:

 * [JS Console](http://jsconsole.com/)